ranjankumarmandal/Quantum-AI-Enabled-Search-Engine---QSearchEngine---UI/README.md

 ### ▶️ Run the App

-npm install
-npm run dev
+npm install, npm run dev

 ## You have some query?